-The aim of this research project is to investigate the transmission of ESBL-producing Enterobacteriaceae on both the level of bacterial chromosomes and mobile genetic elements, and to determine the source of hospital-acquired infections.
-This data is critical for prevention since community-acquisition emphasizes the urgent need to establish or reinforce antibiotic stewardship programs, and nosocomial acquisition would call for more rigorous infection control.
+The aim of this research project is to investigate the transmission of ESBL-producing Enterobacteriaceae on both the level of bacterial chromosomes and mobile genetic elements and to determine the source of hospital-acquired infections.
+These data are critical for prevention since community acquisition emphasises the urgent need to establish or reinforce antibiotic stewardship programmes, and nosocomial acquisition would call for more rigorous infection control.
 The specific aims include:

-- 1. To quantify the extent of hospital-wide transmission of ESBL-producing Enterobacteriaceae by assessing the genetic relatedness of ESBL-producing Enterobacteriaceae among patients and over time. - 2.
-To estimate the contribution of horizontal gene transfer to the spread of ESBL-producing Enterobacteriaceae in both hospital- and community settings. - 3.
-To determine migration of ESBL-producing Enterobacteriaceae between humans and their environment (i.e. foodstuffs and wastewater samples) by comparing genetic relatedness of strains and plasmids recovered from patients and the environment, as a "one-health"-approach.
+- 1. to quantify the extent of hospital-wide transmission of ESBL-producing Enterobacteriaceae by assessing the genetic relatedness of ESBL-producing Enterobacteriaceae among patients and over time - 2. to estimate the contribution of horizontal gene transfer to the spread of ESBL-producing Enterobacteriaceae in both hospital and community settings - 3. to determine migration of ESBL-producing Enterobacteriaceae between humans and their environment (ie, foodstuffs and wastewater samples) by comparing genetic relatedness of strains and plasmids recovered from patients and the environment, as a 'one-health' approach.